pingcap/docs-cn/dm/dm-hardware-and-software-requirements.md

 - Indexes might take extra space.
 - RocksDB has a space amplification effect.

-You can estimate the data volume by using the following SQL statements to summarize the `data-length` field:
+You can estimate the data volume by using the following SQL statements to summarize the `DATA_LENGTH` field:

 - Calculate the size of all schemas, in MiB.
 Replace `${schema_name}` with your schema name.